 California has its fair share of myths and lore, and one of the most well-known San Jose urban legends involves stories of people being attacked on Hicks Road.
-In these Hicks Road horror stories, there is allegedly a colony of strange and violent individuals who lurk in the darkness, attacking anyone who tries to get too close.
+In these Hicks Road horror stories, there is allegedly a colony of strange and vicious individuals who lurk in the darkness, going after anyone who tries to get too close.
 Rumors about the colony at Hicks Road have persisted for decades upon decades, but is there any validity to these stories?

-When considering if there are any real facts about the "Hicks Road Albino Colony," it's important to keep in mind that people with albinism aren't somehow inherently evil.
-Even suggesting this is rather absurd.
-Rather, these tales speak of cannibalism and satanic cults, but these aren't the traits of albinos by any means.
-The nonsensical nature of the legend is perhaps part of what makes it so fun - and extra spooky.
+When considering if there are any real facts about the "Hicks Road Albinism Colony," it's important to keep in mind that people with albinism aren't somehow inherently evil.
+Even suggesting this is rather absurd and offensive.
+Rather, these tales speak of cannibalism and satanic cults, but these aren't the traits of people with albinism by any means.

-That said, this is a myth from San Jose that just won't die.
-It helps that there are a ton of witnesses willing to speak about their experiences on Hicks Road, a place teens still dare venturing to in the dead of night.
+That said, this is a myth from San Jose that just won't end.
+It helps that there are a ton of witnesses willing to speak about their experiences on Hicks Road, a place teens still dare to venture to in the middle of the night.
 Read on to determine if you'd be quite so brave.

-There are several theories about how this supposed violent clan came to live near Hicks Road.
-The legend has been around since the seventies, or possibly earlier, and has persisted well into the modern age.
+There are several theories about how this supposed vicious clan came to live near Hicks Road.
+The legend has been around since the '70s, or possibly earlier, and has persisted well into the modern age.
 However, the urban legend's origins are up for debate.
 One thing the stories all have in common, though, is that the people live as part of an organized colony.

 Whatever the origin, the legend has long been passed around in schoolyards and classrooms around the area.